openshift/origin-server/console/README.md

 ### Run it on production!

-You can also run your console against our OpenShift hosted service -
+You can also run your console against our OpenShift hosted service using your own account.
+To run:
-run:

     $ cd test/rails_app
     $ CONSOLE_API_MODE=openshift bundle exec rails s

 You will need to provide your own credentials to access the console.

+### Host it on OpenShift

+Take it one step further and run OpenShift on OpenShift (note: we accept no responsibility for universe ending catastrophe).

+1. Create an application on OpenShift based on Ruby 1.9

+        $ rhc app create -a console -t ruby-1.9

+2. Copy the contents of the OpenShift Origin console/ directory into your new application

+        $ cp -R crankcase/console/* console/
+        $ cd console
+        $ git add .
+        $ git commit -m "Initial source from Origin"
+        $ git push

+    Note: this loses version history - there should be some Git-fu that makes this less painful.

+3. Visit the console on OpenShift and log in - you should see your applications presented.

 ## Developing / Contributing